probmods/probmods2/chapters/14-bayesian-data-analysis.md

   return theBetterModel
 }
 ~~~~

+Note that we are assuming "the better model" generated the data because that is how we are defining what "better" is (i.e., it is a better explanation of how the data were generated).

 We have now instantiated our scientific process as a probabilistic program, doing Bayesian inference.
 This is the foundation of Bayesian data analysis.